Beloved Soda Flavors That Disappeared from Shelves

 Coca-Cola got fancy with this flavor fusion in 2006.
 Combining the sophistication of black cherry with the smoothness of vanilla, it was a short-lived romance that ended in 2007.

-After just one year on the market, the beverage was discontinued as it failed to gain sustained popularity, especially when compared to other Coca-Cola variants like Cherry Coke — add to that, its low sales coincided with the reintroduction of Vanilla Coke in the U.S.
+After just one year on the market, the beverage was discontinued because it failed to gain sustained popularity, especially when compared to other Coca-Cola variants, such as Cherry Coke.
+Add to that, its low sales coincided with the reintroduction of Vanilla Coke in the U.S.

 Josta (1995-1999)